Posts by Collection

 Context-Aware Task Handling in Resource-Constrained Robots with Virtualization

-Ramyad Hadidi, Nima Shoghi Ghaleshahi, Bahar Asgari, Hyesoon Kim
+Ramyad Hadidi, Nima Shoghi, Bahar Asgari, Hyesoon Kim

 Published in 2023 IEEE International Conference on Edge Computing and Communications (EDGE), 2023